Cybersecurity and Applied AI career insights

 Was this page helpful?

-DecipherU career intelligence is developed by Julian Calvo, Ed.D., M.S., using AI-assisted research, analysis, and content generation: reviewed and validated against the DecipherU Methodology™.
-Career and compensation data is sourced from the U.S. Bureau of Labor Statistics, O*NET OnLine, and industry compensation databases.
-Assessment frameworks are grounded in published psychometric research, applied learning sciences (University of Miami), organizational learning theory (Barry University), and applied AI (Northeastern University).
-DecipherU uses artificial intelligence as a research and authoring tool; all methodology, framework design, scoring models, and editorial standards are developed and maintained by the DecipherU team.
+DecipherU's career insights are developed by Julian Calvo, Ed.D., M.S., with AI-assisted research and drafting, then reviewed and edited by DecipherU Editorial.
+Career and compensation data come from the U.S. Bureau of Labor Statistics, O*NET, and industry compensation databases.
+Assessment frameworks are grounded in peer-reviewed psychometric research, learning sciences (University of Miami), organizational learning (Barry University), and applied AI (Northeastern University).
+AI is used as a research and drafting tool; all methodology, framework design, scoring, and editorial standards are owned by the DecipherU team.

 Join cybersecurity professionals receiving weekly intelligence on threats, job market trends, salary data, and career growth strategies.